“Where ya been, Trev?” my roommate Bill asks as I return to our dorm room around noon. “Out catting around with the frat boys?”

-We laughed.
-I did feel special, though.
-And Tim was so sexy.
-I felt myself getting hard.
-It felt like junior high all over again.
+We laugh.
+I do feel special, though.
+And Tim is so sexy.
+I feel myself getting hard.
+It feels like junior high all over again.

 “You’ll havta share your makeup with me.”

 “Now way, Jose.”
-Bill was from east of Spokane and grew up on a ranch.
-He never expressed opinionated feelings about anyone but was 100% straight prime western beef.
+Bill is from east of Spokane and grew up on a ranch.
+He never expresses opinionated feelings about anyone but is 100% straight prime western beef.

-We had two classes together.
-He took class notes and had the assignments for me.
-I sighed and realized I had come back to earth.
-Just thinking about Tim perked me up.
+We have two classes together.
+He took class notes and has the assignments for me.
+I sigh and realize I am now back to earth.
+Just thinking about Tim perks me up.